jiali-dev/wp-plugin-float-news/readme.txt

 == Installation ==

-1. Upload the plugin folder to `/wp-content/plugins/jiali-float-news`
+1. Upload the plugin folder to `/wp-content/plugins/jiali-floating-news`
 2. Activate the plugin through the ‘Plugins’ menu in WordPress
-3. Go to **Settings → Jiali Float News** to configure your preferences:
+3. Go to **Settings → Jiali Floating News** to configure your preferences:
    - Select post source (latest / random)
    - Choose categories or tags
    - Customize the bar’s position, animation, and design